pleb/blog/posts/minimal-nextjs-blog-part1-hello-world.md

 ---

 In [part 2](/posts/minimal-nextjs-blog-part1-hello-world) I render a list of posts and categories to the screen.
-Don't miss it, as it is amazing (Self Certified).
+Like this part, it's amazing (Self Certified).